DiegoZapata0804/Forecast-TimeSeries/README.md

  - CNN (Convolutional Neuronal Network)
  - MLP (Multi-Layer Perceptron)

- At the end, a brief comparition between models.
+ It the end, there will be a brief comparison between models.

- Note: I have been working on updating libraries and function, however I devoloped it long time ago.
+ Note: I have been working on updating libraries and function; however, I devoloped this project a long time ago.